redhat-cop/uncontained.io/docs/new_guides.md

 - [ ] Label your issue ```draft``` and update PR with the 1st draft.
 Anyone is welcome to give feedback.
 - [ ] Make final edits and add estimated date for completion
 - [ ] Release the new guide! 🎉
-- [ ] Promote new guide in weekly email digest! 🎉
+- [ ] Promote new guide in weekly email digest and monthly public call for the Containers & PaaS Community of Practice! 🎉